Skip to main content

 openstack --version

-The OpenStack CLI version number appears in the response.
+The OpenStack CLI version number will appear in the response.
 For example:

 openstack 6.1.0